10 Top tips for visiting beautiful Bali after the Pandemic

 Then the Pandemic hit, and like everywhere else, Bali closed its borders, shut down, and no one was allowed in for almost two years.
 I’m sure – for those of us that were living in Bali at the time – we will look back on those times and forever be grateful for experiencing a quiet version of Bali and watching the island be able to breathe again.

-Over these past few months, many people planning to visit Bali have asked me the same questions.
+Over the past few years, many people planning to visit Bali have asked me the same questions.
 I feel that, more so now than before, it’s important to share this information because things are different to before the Pandemic.
 Your favourite beach Warung that was there last time, may have been bashed down; or your best accommodation spot might have gone out of business; or your best Yoga studio may have loud construction noise going on next door.
-It’s important to know what is going on NOW – post the Pandemic – and from someone who has been here through it all!
+It’s important to know what is going on in Bali NOW – and from someone who has been here through it all!

 So, what are the main things you want to know before travelling anywhere?